The adjacent Hindman's theorem for uncountable groups

-In this note we introduce a new natural restriction of Hindman's theorem for uncountable groups.
-The idea comes from \cite{Car:18:weak}, where the following so-called Adjacent Hindman Theorem is introduced in the countable setting: Whenever the positive integers are finitely coloured there exists an infinite set such that all sums of adjacent elements of that set have the same colour.
+In this note we introduce a new natural restriction of Hindman's Theorem for uncountable groups.
+The idea comes from \cite{Car:18:weak}, where the following so-called Adjacent Hindman's Theorem is introduced in the countable setting: Whenever the positive integers are finitely coloured, there exists an infinite set such that all sums of adjacent elements of that set have the same colour.
 By sums of adjacent elements of a set $X=\{ x_0, x_1, x_2, \dots\}$ enumerated in increasing order we mean all sums of the form $x_i + x_{i+1} + \dots + x_{i+\ell}$ for $i, \ell$ non-negative integers.
-This restriction of Hindman's theorem is interesting from the point of view of reverse mathematics, because it has a significantly weaker strength than the full Hindman's theorem, and in fact it follows from Ramsey's theorem over the axiom system $\mathsf{RCA}_0$ formalizing computable mathematics (the precise strength of Hindman's theorem is an important and longstanding open problem in reverse mathematics, see \cite{Car:18:weak} for details).
-We formulate and prove a suitable analogue for uncountable groups and give optimal bounds on the size of the monochromatic set as a function of the number of colours.
+This restriction of Hindman's Theorem is interesting from the point of view of Reverse Mathematics, because it has a significantly weaker strength than the full Hindman's Theorem, and in fact it follows from Ramsey's Theorem for pairs over the axiom system $\mathsf{RCA}_0$ formalizing computable mathematics\footnote{Further recent, as of yet unpublished, work of the second author shows that this restriction of Hindman's Theorem is in fact equivalent, over $\mathsf{RCA}_0$, to a very natural weakening of Ramsey's Theorem where one only considers colourings that are translation-invariant.} (the precise strength of Hindman's Theorem is an important and longstanding open problem in Reverse Mathematics, see \cite{Car:2021} for details).
+We formulate and prove a suitable analogue for uncountable groups and give optimal bounds on the size of a set satisfying the principle as a function of the number of colours.

 This is the first positive example of an uncountable Hindman-type theorem that guarantees monochromatic sums (or products) of {\em unbounded length}.
-Furthermore, this is also the first case of an uncountable Hindman-type theorem that holds not just of abelian groups, but of all groups.
+Furthermore, this is also the first case of an uncountable Hindman-type theorem that holds not just of Abelian groups, but of all groups.